Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 I'm assuming that most ICs won't be a problem from the vibration point of view.
 The power modules are probably good to get certified, though.

-If lines on the PC104 bus are outputs, wouldn't they need to be open collector or such if they are driven by multiple boards?
-I haven't been able to find much about the PC104 interface.

-I found https://github.com/visionspacetec, specifically the VT104
-repositories that have a PC104 connector.

-Figure out what all the PC104 pins are supposed to do and document them.
-The lines are listed in the ProcessorPins document.

 Figure out what to do with the UART pins on the PC104 when dealing with active/standby.
 Really just figure out what to do with the UART pins.